DFocusGroup/socket.io.java.client.biz/docs/README.md

 `socket.io.java.client.biz` is made for domain specific business scenarios.
 It consists of following features:

+- damn easy, only 4 methods, that's all you need
 - re-connect
 - authentication via token
 - project based, let's say you are working on a SaaS platform, several projects may subscribe topics individually
 - easy to distinguish events from topics
-- no need to worry about re-subscribe process whenever re-connect triggered
+- no need to worry about re-subscribe process whenever network issue happened

 ## Install